 “When you change the way you look at things,

-the things you look at change.” — Max Planck, Physicist
+the things you look at change.” — Max Planck, Quantum Physicist

 My mixed-media assemblage sculptures draw on the limitless capacity of ordinary objects for the poetic.
 Through them I examine the linguistic and psychological shift that happens when assorted objects, each with its own history, meld together and take shape in novel forms — off script and unexpected, unbound from utility.

-My distinctive sculptures, from handheld to life-size, can evoke a kind of internal free association.
+My distinctive sculptures, from handheld to life-size, can evoke a kind of internal free association, engaging the viewer's own cultivated power to invent stories and to construct internal narratives for what they see.

 Art is a work of magic, between the artist and the artwork, between the artwork and the viewer.